ProfessorProf/valorscripts/README.md

 #### Use Tech
 Syntax: `!t Fireball 3 +1`

 Performs a technique as your character.
 If you're the GM, it'll pick one based on selected tokens.
-Tech can be indicated by number (1 is the top of the list), name (use quotation marks if it's more than one word), or start of name.
-Optionally, add a number after that if you want to roll against multiple targets.
-Finally, optionally indicate a bonus to add to the attack roll.
+Tech can be indicated by number (1 is the top of the list), name, or start of name.
+Optionally, add a number indicating the number of targets, and/or a number with a + or - before it indicating a bonus or penalty to the roll (order doesn't matter).
 Stamina, Health and Valor on the user will be used up automatically. `!t`, `!tech` and `!technique` can be used interchangeably.

 Examples:
 * `!t 1` Performs the first technique on your tech list.
 * `!tech Fi` Performs the first technique on your tech list starting with 'Fi' (i.e. Fireball).
-* `!technique "Doom Fist"` Performs the first technique on your tech list starting with 'Doom Fist'.
+* `!technique Doom Fist` Performs the first technique on your tech list starting with 'Doom Fist'.
 * `!t Fireball 3` Performs the Fireball technique and rolls against 3 targets.
 * `!t Fireball +1` Performs the Fireball technique and rolls against 1 target with a +1 bonus to the attack roll (if the second parameter starts with + or -, it'll read it as a roll bonus instead of a target count).
 * `!t "Doom F" 2 -1` Performs the Doom Fist technique and rolls against 2 targets with a -2 penalty to the attack roll.
+* `!t Doom Fist +2 3` Performs the Doom Fist technique and rolls against 3 targets with a +2 bonus to the attack roll.

 #### Rest
 Syntax: `!rest`